sweirich/graded-haskell/DDC/README.md

 * System Specification

-The full specification of the type system shown in Section 7.1 is in the file Qualitative_ott.v.
+The full specification of the DDC type system is in the file Qualitative_ott.v.
 This file has been mechanically generated from the Ott specification, but then slightly edited.
 For convenience, we also provide the file spec.pdf that contains a typeset version of the system, also generated